Norberto Araujo

-Norberto Carlos Araujo López (born 13 October 1978) is an Ecuadorian-Argentinian football manager and former player who played as a central defender.
-He is the current manager of Deportivo Cuenca.
+Norberto Carlos Araujo López (born 13 October 1978) is a football manager and former player who played as a central defender.
+He is the current manager of Aucas.

+Born in Argentina, Araujo received Ecuadorian nationality in 2010, and played for the Ecuador national team in the following year.

 Club career

 Born in Rosario (Argentina), Araujo (nicknamed Beto) started his career in Finland in 1996 playing with premier division side TPS and 1st division side Kultsu.
 He then returned to Argentina where he played for Aldosivi, Arsenal de Sarandí and Racing de Córdoba in the 2nd division.
 In 2002, he moved to Peru where he played for Sport Boys and then Sporting Cristal where he won a Peruvian league title.

 In 2007, Araujo joined L.D.U.
 Quito in Ecuador where he helped the club to win the Serie A in his first season.
 In 2008, he was part of the team that won the 2008 Copa Libertadores, eliminating 3 Argentine teams, including his former club Arsenal de Sarandí and winning the cup.
 In 2009, he would achieve the South American treble by winning the 2009 Copa Sudamericana and 2009 Recopa Sudamericana.
 Later in 2010 he was part of the team that won the 2010 Ecuadorian Copa Credife and Recopa sudamericana 2010.